buithehoa/tablecheck_dpe/docs/api/v1/orders/place.md

-# Add Product to Order
+# Place Order

-Add a product to the current order of the current authenticated user.
+Finalize and submit the current order associated with the authenticated user.
+This action updates product inventory and marks the order as `placed`.

-**URL**: `/api/v1/orders/add`
+**URL**: `/api/v1/orders/place`

 **Method**: `PUT`